 Rocky Mountain Wild is excited to be bringing The Wild & Scenic Film Festival to a screen in your own home!
 Live stream the festival with whoever you are staying safe at home with and live chat with our staff and others attending the festival.

-The evening will include award-winning environmental and outdoor adventure films from around the world that have been selected not only for their great visual stories, but also to inspire and motivate us to continue the cause to keep the Rocky Mountains wild.
+The evening will include the same award-winning environmental films you’ve come to expect, that have been selected not only for their great visual stories, but also to inspire and motivate us to continue the cause to keep the Rocky Mountains wild.

 This film festival is made by activists for activists and sits apart from the hundreds of festivals around the world by leaving you inspired and motivated to go out and make a difference in your community and the world.

 When: November 4, 2021, 7:00 – 9:00 pm with a reception starting at 6:00 pm